 No recourse to public funds (NRPF) is a condition that applies to many migrants in the UK without permanent settled status.

-However, you will not have access to any payments related to benefits, such as the Cost of Living payment or payments for pensioners.
+You will not have access to any payments related to benefits, such as payments for pensioners.
 The Department for Work and Pensions sets out who it defines is at risk of fuel poverty and who is eligible for the Warm Home Discount Scheme.
 It is unclear whether some suppliers will provide this to people with no recourse to public funds – contact your local Citizens Advice for more information.

 We have more information on economic support for victim-survivors with no recourse to public funds.